Scratchee

 Jackpot.com Fees and Payouts Explained

-On Jackpot.com, the service fee is disclosed as a percentage when you deposit or place an order, smaller eligible prizes are credited to your account as withdrawable credits, and larger prizes move into ticket delivery or pickup.
-Current terms say the active-jurisdiction redemption threshold runs between $500 and $600, withdrawals are $1 minimum and $1,000 maximum per request, and KYC approval can still hold the payout flow up.
+On Jackpot.com, the current U.S. service fee is 15% on deposits into your player account, disclosed before you confirm a deposit or order.
+Smaller eligible prizes are credited to your account as withdrawable credits, larger prizes move into ticket delivery or pickup, standard withdrawals are free, faster app withdrawals cost $1, and KYC approval can still hold the payout flow up.

-Reviewed on March 27, 2026.
+Published March 27, 2026.
+Last updated March 29, 2026.
 Jacob D., Founder and Editor.
 Review methodology and affiliate disclosure apply.

 Key takeaways

-• Jackpot's service fee is percentage-based, shown at deposit or order, and is separate from the ticket price itself.
+• Jackpot's current U.S. service fee is 15% on deposits, shown before you confirm a deposit or order, and is separate from the ticket price itself.

 • Prizes at or below the current state redemption threshold are credited to the account as withdrawable credits, while larger wins move into ticket delivery or pickup.

-• Current terms say thresholds in active jurisdictions run between $500 and $600, and withdrawable-credit requests are $1 minimum and $1,000 maximum per request.
+• Standard withdrawals are free, faster app withdrawals cost $1, and withdrawable-credit requests are currently $1 minimum and $1,000 maximum per request.

 What matters most before you place an order

-Most of the important questions on Jackpot.com come from three places: extra fees, bigger-claim handling, and the fact that state lottery rules still sit underneath the courier flow.
+Most of the important questions on Jackpot.com come from three places: the current 15% deposit fee, bigger-claim handling, and the fact that state lottery rules still sit underneath the courier flow.

 The service fee is disclosed up front

-Jackpot says the service fee is a percentage shown at deposit or order.
+Jackpot's current U.S. service fee is 15% on deposits, shown before you confirm a deposit or order.
 It is not a government fee and it does not come out of the ticket prize itself.

 Smaller prizes usually become withdrawable credits